-In addition to his role in the Department of Rehabilitation and Movement Science, Dr. Tourville holds a secondary appointment as assistant professor in the McClure Musculoskeletal Research Center, in the Department of Orthopaedics & Rehabilitation of The University of Vermont College of Medicine.
-He has served as lecturer in the UVM College of Nursing and Health Sciences' athletic training education program, and also as a clinical research specialist and project coordinator for the McClure Musculoskeletal Research Center.
+In addition to his role in the Department of Rehabilitation and Movement Science, Dr. Tourville holds a secondary appointment as assistant professor in the McClure Musculoskeletal Research Center in the Department of Orthopaedics & Rehabilitation of The University of Vermont Larner College of Medicine.
+He has served as lecturer in the UVM College of Nursing and Health Sciences' Athletic Training Program and also as a clinical research specialist and project coordinator for the McClure Musculoskeletal Research Center.

 Research and/or Creative Works